survarium/survarium-tools/decoder/FORMAT.md

+# Options data map

 starting offset is 0x508

 ---
 each entry is 24 bytes long, the last 4 bytes (entry+20) points to an offset in the file with its proper string. entry+12 contains the entry value

 ---

 entries with value type 3/4 means the variable 'value' contains an id of another entry. this other entry will have a string (and probably sub-entries) if 'value type' was 3, or no string if it was 4

 ---

 suggestion for your tool: since entries with type 4 points to sub-entries without strings, how about you give those sub-entries the same string than the initial entry plus a number suffix? eg:
 - weapon_affinities
 +- weapon_affinities0
 +- weapon_affinities1
 +- weapon_affinities2

 ---